 On 10th January 2008, when the Government confirmed it wanted new reactors to go-ahead, it said it would carry out ‘facilitative actions’ to speed up their construction.

-The Nuclear National Policy Statement (NPS) is intended to establish the ‘need’ for new reactors, so the subsequent planning process will only deal with site specific issues.
+The Nuclear National Policy Statement (NPS) was intended to list sites suitable for new nuclear stations by the end of 2025.
+It also establishes the ‘need’ for new reactors, so the subsequent planning process would only need to deal with site specific issues.
 On 18th July 2011 the House of Commons debated and approved the six finalised National Policy Statements for Energy and the then Secretary of State for Energy and Climate Change, Chris Huhne, designated them under the 2008 Planning Act the day after.

 On 11 December 2014 the Secretary of State, Ed Davey, published his decision as Justifying Authority that the nuclear reactor design, Hitachi-GE Nuclear Energy Ltd’s UK Advanced Boiling Water Reactor (UK ABWR), would be Justified.

 Waste and Decommissioning Financing Arrangements: The Government legislated in the Energy Act 2008 supposedly to ensure that operators of new reactors will have secure financing arrangements in place to meet “the full costs of decommissioning and their full share of waste management and disposal costs”.
 Before construction begins, an operator of a new nuclear power station will have to submit a Funded Decommissioning Programme (FDP) for approval by the Secretary of State.
 The independent Nuclear Liabilities Financing Assurance Board was established to provide impartial scrutiny and advice on the suitability of FDPs.
 Alongside the approval of an operator’s FDP, the Government will expect to enter into a contract with the operator regarding the terms on which the Government will take title to and liability for the operator’s higher activity radioactive wastes.
-The Government expects to ‘dispose’ of spent fuel and intermediate level waste from new nuclear power stations in the same geological disposal facility that it is hoping to find a site for to ‘dispose’ of the waste already created by existing reactors.
+The Government expects to ‘dispose’ of spent fuel and intermediate level waste from new nuclear power stations in the same geological disposal facility that it is hoping to find a site to ‘dispose’ of the waste already created by existing reactors.
 The contract with the operators of new reactors will set out how the price that will be charged for this waste transfer will be determined.
-This ‘waste transfer price’ is supposed to be “consistent with the Government’s policy that operators of new nuclear power stations should meet their full share of waste management costs“, but nuclear economist Ian Jackson points out that, because the new build spent fuel is unlikely to be buried underground before 2130, and a discount rate will be applied to the waste transfer price, we are basically hoping that the stock market will fund most of the cost.
+This ‘waste transfer price’ is supposed to be “consistent with the Government’s policy that operators of new nuclear power stations should meet their full share of waste management costs“, but nuclear economist Ian Jackson points out, in a report called Fixed Unit Price Simulation for Disposal of Spent Fuel from New Nuclear Power Stations in the UK (FUPSIM), that, because the new build spent fuel is unlikely to be buried underground before 2130, and a discount rate will be applied to the waste transfer price, we are basically hoping that the stock market will fund most of the cost.

-A Generic Design Assessment (GDA) of new nuclear reactor designs is being carried out by the Office for Nuclear Regulation and the Environment Agency (the Regulators).
+A Generic Design Assessment (GDA) of new nuclear reactor designs is carried out by the Office for Nuclear Regulation and the Environment Agency (the Regulators).
+They are currently carrying out an assessment of the UK HPR-1000 design which is being proposed by GNS for the Bradwell site.
 GDA, also known as pre-licensing, allows the generic safety, security and environmental aspects of new nuclear reactor designs to be assessed before applications are made for licences and permits to build particular designs of reactor on a particular sites.
-On 14th December 2011 the Regulators granted interim Design Acceptance Confirmations (iDACs) and interim Statements of Design Acceptability (iSoDAs) for the EDF and Areva UK EPR reactor design and the Westinghouse AP1000 reactor design.
-The EPR design had 31 outstanding issues and the AP1000 had 51.